Unramifiedness of Galois representations arising from Hilbert modular surfaces

-By \cite[Remark 3.6]{AG} an ordinary abelian variety with RM automatically satisfies the Rapoport condition, and as such it admits exactly one filtration satisfying the Pappas-Rapoport conditions of section \ref{S:moduli HBAS}.
-In what follows we can then forget about the filtrations appearing in the tuples classified by $\calM_\gothc(\gothp)^\mathrm{ord},\calM_{\gothc}^\mathrm{ord}$, and $\calM_{\gothc\gothp}^\mathrm{ord}$.
+By \cite[Remark 3.6]{AG} an ordinary abelian variety with RM automatically satisfies the Rapoport condition, and as such it admits exactly one filtration satisfying the Pappas--Rapoport conditions of \S\ref{S:moduli HBAS}.
+In what follows we can then forget about the filtrations appearing in the tuples classified by $\calM_\gothc(\gothp)^\mathrm{ord},\calM_{\gothc}^\mathrm{ord}$, and $\calM_{\gothc'}^\mathrm{ord}$.
 The proof of the proposition is now analogous to the one of \cite[V, Lemme 1.12]{deligne-rapoport}.
 For brevity, we only show the finite flatness of:

 Since $\pi_1$ is proper, it is enough to show that it is quasi-finite and the rank of the geometric fibers of $\pi_1$ is constant.
 Then $\pi_1$ is forced to be finite and flat (as $\mathcal{M}_\gothc^{\mathrm{ord}}$ is reduced) by \cite[V, Lemme 1.13]{deligne-rapoport}.